 Cheetahs are among the least common large animals in the park.
 Their numbers are much lower compared to elephants, lions, or giraffes.

-They are mainly seen around the Buligi Game Track and the Savannah plains near the Nile River.
+They are mainly seen around the Buligi Game Track and the savannah plains near the Nile River.

 Cheetahs have an interesting reproductive cycle.
 Their gestation period is about 90 to 95 days.
 The baby cheetah, called a cub, is born blind and depends completely on its mother.